 The purpose and role of the ISAC are to provide advice to the National Invasive Species Council (NISC), as authorized by Executive Order 13112, on a broad array of issues including preventing the introduction of invasive species, providing for their control, and minimizing the economic, ecological, and human health impacts that invasive species cause.
 NISC is Co-chaired by the Secretaries of the Interior, Agriculture, and Commerce, and is charged with providing coordination, planning and leadership regarding invasive species issues.
-Pursuant to the Executive Order, NISC developed a 2008-2012 National Invasive Species Management Plan (Plan), which is available on the Web at http://www.invasivespeciesinfo.gov/council/nmp.shtml.
-NISC is responsible for effective implementation of the Plan including any revisions of the Plan, and also coordinates Federal agency activities concerning invasive species; encourages planning and action at local, tribal, State, regional and ecosystem-based levels; develops recommendations for international cooperation in addressing invasive species; facilitates the development of a coordinated network to document, evaluate, and monitor impacts from invasive species; and facilitates establishment of an information-sharing system on invasive species that utilizes, to the greatest extent practicable, the Internet.
+Pursuant to the Executive Order, NISC developed a 2008—2012 National Invasive Species Management Plan (Plan), which is available on the Web at http://www.invasivespecies.gov/main_nav/mn_NISC_ManagementPlan.html.
+NISC is responsible for effective implementation of the Plan including any revisions of the Plan, and also coordinates Federal agency activities concerning invasive species; encourages planning and action at local, tribal, state, regional and ecosystem-based levels; develops recommendations for international cooperation in addressing invasive species; facilitates the development of a coordinated network to document, evaluate, and monitor impacts from invasive species; and facilitates information-sharing.

 The role of ISAC is to maintain an intensive and regular dialogue regarding the aforementioned issues.
-ISAC provides advice in cooperation with stakeholders and existing organizations addressing invasive species.
-The ISAC meets up to three (3) times per year.
+ISAC provides advice in cooperation with stakeholders and communities of interests affected by invasive species.
+The ISAC usually meets up to twice per year.

 Nominations should be typed and must include each of the following: